 An animal police force was also set up to monitor crimes against animals and rescue animals in trouble.
 Marianne Thieme, the leader of the Party for the Animals, thinks there is a correlation between how society treats their animals with how they treat their civilians.
 She believes, “there is a direct link between violence against animals and violence against humans.”

-These days, about 90% of Dutchies own a dog, having taken a million of them off the streets.
+These days, about 1 in 5 Dutchies own a dog, having taken a million of them off the streets.

 Have you adopted a furry companion yourself?
 Send us some cute doggo pictures, because you can never see enough of them!
 What do you think of this little slice of Dutch history about stray dogs in the Netherlands?
 Let us know in the comments below!